What Is The Dunning-Kruger Effect And Why Does It Matter?

 However, that's not what's bad about them.
 Some people will realize they are bad at their job and will either try to learn from their mistakes and improve or try something that they're better suited for.
 However, someone who is experiencing the Dunning-Kruger effect may believe they are doing a great job.

 The worst part of the Dunning-Kruger effect is how delusional the person is.
 They may receive a point by point breakdown of why they're bad at their job and brush it off as someone being a hater, or not understanding their performance.
 Everything bad they do is blamed on someone else.
 You've probably known someone like this, or know someone else who has experienced it, and it can be frustrating.

 Sometimes, it's not even a job, but instead knowledge on a subject.
-On social media, we've all seen someone who is suddenly an expert on a political event just because they shared a meme or an article about the event.
 They didn't take the time to look further into their post, but instead, they believe that they have all the knowledge and everyone else is uninformed.
 Sometimes, a person may think they know everything about their religion but may have only read a few chapters in their holy book.